bss114/OHMC_Colaboratory/Protocols/MetagenomeSeq/IlluminaPrep_Scaled.md

 Safe stop points are marked in this protocol.
 Unless at a safe stop point, move on to the next step immediately.

 ### Tagmentation
-BLT = bead-linked transposons; TB1 = tagment buffer 1.
+**Reagents needed:** BLT = bead-linked transposons; TB1 = tagment buffer 1.
+Both at room temperature and vortexed to mix.
+Do not centrifuge.

 Save the following TAG program on the thermal cycler:
 * Choose the preheat lid option and set to 100°C